 James S. Friedman, LLC, has significant experience handling appeals for clients in state and federal appellate courts throughout the United States.
 Mr. Friedman has been provisionally admitted to practice in other courts on a case-by-case basis to represent clients on appeal.
 Geographical location does not necessarily have to be a bar to selecting the attorney that a defendant views as the most capable for their needs.Working With local counsel in State and Federal Appellate Courts Throughout the United States

-Local rules and practices can - and often do - vary tremendously from State to State, and even between courts within a particular State.
+Local rules and practices can - and often do - vary tremendously from state to state, and even between courts within a particular state.
 Because of this, attorneys who are brought in from outside a particular jurisdiction to handle a case will work in tandem with local counsel to address the client's needs.
 Local counsel is an attorney licensed in the State of the court hearing the appeal who is primarily responsible for the administrative aspects of the case, such as assuring compliance with all filing deadlines and formatting requirements, making sure all fees are paid, and obtaining trial transcripts and other records relating to the matter.
 We handle the substantive aspects of the matter, which include reviewing the trial record, researching the arguments to be raised in support of the appeal, drafting the briefs and, if necessary, arguing the case before the appellate court.
-Because of the availability of local counsel, Mr. Friedman does not necessarily have to be licensed in that State.
-He can be provisionally admitted to work on a particular matter, and provide the same high level of service that his New Jersey clients have come to know and trust.
+We do not necessarily have to be licensed in that state.
+We can be provisionally admitted to work on a particular matter, and provide the same high level of service that his New Jersey clients have come to know and trust.

-If you have received an adverse ruling in a criminal case in any State or Federal trial court in the United States and you wish to appeal your conviction, contact Mr. Friedman online or call 800-361-6554 (toll free) to schedule a consultation to learn more about his services.
+If you have received an adverse ruling in a criminal case in any state or federal trial court in the United States and you wish to appeal your conviction, contact New Jersey criminal appeals lawyer James Friedman online or call 800-361-6554 (toll free) to schedule a consultation to learn more about his services.